American Civil War: Battles

-Called the "Philippi Races" because of its brevity, Philippi, VA (now Philippi, WV) was the scene of the first organized land action of the American Civil War, on June 3, 1861.
+Called the "Philippi Races" because of its brevity, Philippi, Virginia (now Philippi, WV) was the scene of the first organized land action of the American Civil War, on June 3, 1861.
 In July 1861, in the first in a series of prominent battles in the war, Union Army troops commanded by Maj.
 Gen. Irvin McDowell attacked Confederate forces, which were under the command of Beauregard near the national capital in Washington.
-The Confederacy successfully repelled the attack in the First Battle of Bull Run.
-In the beginning of the battle, the Union appeared to hold the upper hand.
+The Confederacy repelled the attack in the First Battle of Bull Run.
+At the beginning of the battle, the Union appeared to hold the upper hand.
 The Union Army routed Confederate forces, then holding defensive positions, but Confederate reinforcements under Joseph E. Johnston arrived from the Shenandoah Valley by railroad, and the battle's course quickly changed.
 A brigade of Virginians, commanded by Thomas J. Jackson, then a relatively unknown brigadier general from Virginia Military Institute, stood its ground, leading to Jackson earning the nickname "Stonewall".
 Lincoln urged the Union Army to commence offensive operations against Confederate forces, which led General George B. McClellan, in the spring of 1862, to attack Virginia by way of the peninsula between the York River and James River southeast of Richmond.
 McClellan's army reached the gates of Richmond in the Peninsula campaign.

 Also in the spring of 1862, in Shenandoah Valley, Jackson led his Valley Campaign, during which he employed rapid and unpredictable movements on interior lines.
-Jackson's 17,000 troops marched 646 miles (1,040 km) in 48 days, during which they won minor battles as they successfully engaged three Union armies, comprising 52,000 men, including those of Nathaniel P. Banks and John C. Frémont, preventing them from reinforcing the Union offensive against Richmond.
+Jackson's 17,000 troops marched 646 miles (1,040 km) in 48 days, during which they won minor battles as they engaged three Union armies, comprising 52,000 men, including those of Nathaniel P. Banks and John C. Frémont, preventing them from reinforcing the Union offensive against Richmond.
 The swiftness of Jackson's troops earned them the nickname foot cavalry.
 Johnston halted McClellan's advance at the Battle of Seven Pines, but he was wounded in the battle, and Robert E. Lee assumed his position of command.
 Lee and his senior subordinates, James Longstreet and Stonewall Jackson, defeated McClellan in the Seven Days Battles, forcing McClellan's retreat.